dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 ***First, ensure your population data is available in DHIS2***

-To compare data from the current year with data from the previous year, you will need to make a predictor.

-***Making the predictor for Births Live prev year/Population prev year***

-1. Create an output data element to store the data
-2. Create a new predictor
-3. Assign the output data element you have made to the predictor
-4. Period type : yearly
-5. Org unit level : the level your population data is stored
-6. Generator formula : sum(#{dataelementUID}) (note: put the UID of your population/live births data element in the actual generator formula)
-7. Sequential sample count: 1
-8. Annual sample count : 0

-Now run the predictor before proceeding.
-This will take the population data from the previous year and bring it into the next year.

 ***Making an indicator for the growth rate***

-After you have made the predictor, to calculate the difference between the two populations, make an indicator with the following formula:
+To calculate the difference between the two populations, make an indicator with the following formula:

 > **Example**
 >